IS3R Global Scan

 Practices across the world have adopted or adapted various recommendations, corresponding to their local circumstances.

-Ultrasound the Best
+Ultrasound, the Best Webpage

 The mission of WFUMB is to improve global healthcare through collaboration, communication and education.
-The latest WFUMB initiative to encourage this is a new site on the webpage named “Ultrasound the best”.
+The latest WFUMB initiative to encourage this is a new site on the webpage named “Ultrasound, the best”.
 Here readers are encouraged to submit cases where ultrasound plays an important role in diagnosing or treating patients.
 The submitters of the five best “Ultrasound the best cases” selected by the WFUMB Executive Bureau will be awarded by an invitation to the WFUMB 2021 Congress.
 For further information please visit: www.wfumb.org.

 This initiative adds to the already existing “Case of the Month”, where readers are encouraged to submit interesting ultrasound cases.
 The latter page has been restructured as a quiz to encourage readers to test their knowledge and to increase their learning curve.
 Please visit: https://wfumb.info/icotm/

 Optical Surgical Navigation: An Interest Group to help drive Standardization, Collaboration, and Regulatory Approvals